-If you are currently working in a school employed or volunteering, and you wish to train to teach primary as you work, you should consider our Foundation Degree in Applied Studies routes, followed by the four term progression route BA (Hons) Primary Teaching Studies with QTS.
+If you are currently working in a school employed or volunteering, and you wish to train to teach primary as you work, you should consider our Foundation Degree in Professional Studies routes, followed by the four term progression route BA (Hons) Primary Teaching Studies with QTS.
 If you already have a suitable foundation degree you may be eligible to apply directly for the progression route.

 If you are not certain about teaching as a career, not certain about the age of pupils you wish to teach, or wish to specialise at university in a subject you enjoy before training as a teacher, then why not consider the wide range of degree courses available at BGU.
 You could then follow this with a PGCE for either primary or secondary teaching if you decide you still wish to teach.
 It is worth looking at the entry requirements for the PGCE now, however, to ensure you make a sensible choice of degree subject.
 Do remember, though, that things may have changed in Initial Teacher Training by the time your degree is finished.